Flower Travellin' Band: History

 They returned to Japan in March 1972 for a show at the Tokyo Metropolitan Gymnasium, and in 1973 were billed to perform with the Rolling Stones throughout their Japanese tour; however, all concerts were canceled when Mick Jagger's visa was rejected due to a drug conviction.
 They released a half-studio, half-live album titled Make Up and in April performed at Maruyama Park in Kyoto.

 It was their last concert before a long hiatus, as at this time Yuya became involved in numerous projects and each member went on to an individual career.
 Joe Yamanaka recorded numerous solo albums, and collaborated with the iconic reggae band The Wailers in the 1980s.
 Having quit the guitar in 1990, Hideki Ishima continued his studies of the sitar, which he began around 1968, under Indian classical musician Manilal Nag and his Japanese apprentice in 1998.
 In 2000, he invented the sitarla, which combines the qualities of a solid-body electric guitar and the sitar.

 On November 25, 2007, Flower Travellin' Band officially reunited and formally recruited keyboardist Nobuhiko Shinohara, with whom they had previously worked.
-Ishima revealed that there were several talks about getting back together prior, but they were all centered around nostalgia, something he has no interest in.
+Ishima stated that they had never officially disbanded and revealed that there were several talks about getting back together prior, but they were all centered around nostalgia, something in which he has no interest.
 It was only when their producer suggested they write new material and play it together with the old songs for a three-year period that a reunion came to fruition.
 Ishima also said that even though Kobayashi and Wada had not played in years, they were eager and pushed him into doing it, helped by the fact that his new instrument made the old material interesting.
 In 2008, 35 years after their last, they released the album We Are Here.
 They performed in New York City in November and in Canada the following month.
 In March 2010, future tours and productions were halted when it was announced that Yamanaka was diagnosed with lung cancer.
-Yamanaka died from his cancer on August 7, 2011 at the age of 64, putting an end to the band.
+Yamanaka died from his cancer on August 7, 2011, at the age of 64, putting an end to the band.
 Yuya Uchida died from pneumonia in a Tokyo hospital on March 17, 2019, aged 79.